-- The Shorter, Less Indescribable Novels that are more or less historical mysteries (though dealing also with battles, eels, and mildly deviant sexual practices).
+2. The Shorter, Less Indescribable Novels that are more or less historical mysteries (though dealing also with battles, eels, and mildly deviant sexual practices).
+And…

-Now.
-Most of the shorter novels (so far) fit within a large lacuna left in the middle of VOYAGER, in the years between 1757 and 1761.
+Most of the shorter Lord John novels and novellas (so far) fit within a large lacuna left in the middle of VOYAGER in the years between 1756 and 1761.
 Some of the Bulges also fall in this period; others don’t.

-So, for the reader’s convenience, here is a detailed Chronology, showing the sequence of the various elements in terms of the storyline.
+So, for the reader’s convenience, the detailed listing here shows the sequence of the various elements in terms of the storyline.
 However, it should be noted that the shorter novels and novellas are all designed suchly that they may be read alone, without reference either to each other or to the Big, Enormous Books—should you be in the mood for a light literary snack instead of the nine‐course meal with wine‐pairings and dessert trolley.

 Chronology of the Outlander Series:

 “Virgins” (novella): Set in 1740 in France.
 In which Jamie Fraser (aged nineteen) and his friend Ian Murray (aged twenty) become young mercenaries.
 [Originally published in the anthology DANGEROUS WOMEN, edited by George R.R.
 Martin and Gardner Dozois, 2012.
 Included in SEVEN STONES TO STAND OR FALL.]

 I. OUTLANDER (first main novel in the Outlander series): If you’ve never read any of the series, I’d suggest starting here.
 If you’re unsure about it, open the book anywhere and read three pages; if you can put it down again, I’ll give you a dollar.
 (1946/1743) In the U.K., this book was originally titled CROSS STITCH.